 Low-carb, high-fat ketogenic diets are the belle of the ball in dieting circles these days so much so that its attributed mystical properties in some circles.
 But, nothing in life is perfect, and neither is keto.

 In this article we’ll discuss the keto diet and its pros and cons.

 What is a Keto Diet?

-The ketogenic diet is an very low carb, high fat diet originally developed in the 1920s as a medical treatment employed by doctors to treat children with epilepsy.
+The ketogenic diet is a very low carb, high fat diet originally developed in the 1920s as a medical treatment.
+It was initially implemented by doctors to treat children with epilepsy.
 The doctors noted that when removing essentially all carbohydrates from the diet, the children experienced significantly reduced occurrences of seizures.

-So, how did a diet that was used purely in the clinical setting become the fad diet phenom it is nowadays?
+So, how did a diet that was used purely in the clinical setting become all the rave and what everybody is talking about nowadays?

 Let’s begin to answer that question by highlighting some of the pros of the keto diet.

 Increased Satiety, Less Hunger